Division of Academic Engagement and Student Achievement (DAESA)

-Supports Washington State University’s mission by fostering student success, from recruitment through graduation.
-Collaborating with the academic community, Enrollment Services attracts, admits, orients, enrolls, and provides financial aid for a qualified, richly diverse pool of students.
-Enrollment Services embraces innovation and values access, affordability, and degree completion.
+The Office of Enrollment Management supports Washington State University’s mission by fostering student success, from recruitment through graduation.
+Collaborating with the academic community, Enrollment Management attracts, admits, orients, enrolls, and provides financial aid for a qualified, richly diverse pool of students.
+Enrollment Management embraces innovation and values access, affordability, and degree completion.

 The overall mission of the Graduate School is to advance graduate education and enhance the experience of graduate students.
 The school furthers this mission by providing service, oversight, and advocacy for all aspects of the graduate enterprise at WSU.